project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-46-ben-krasnostein-responding-to-climate-risk.md

 ---
-title: Ep.
-46 - Ben Krasnostein (responding to climate risk)
+title: Ep 46 Ben Krasnostein Responding To Climate Risk
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-07-23)